Confederate States War Department

 The Confederate States War Department was a cabinet-level department in the government of the Confederate States of America responsible for the administration of the affairs of the Confederate States Army.
-The War Department was led by the Confederate States Secretary of War.
+The War Department was led by the Confederate States secretary of war.
 During its existence, the War Department was the largest department of the Civil Service in the Confederacy.

 History

 The War Department was established by Act No. 26 of the Confederate Provisional Congress on February 26, 1861.

+As the Confederacy collapsed, the records of the department were evacuated to Charlotte and stored in a warehouse.
+They were recovered by federal troops in May 1865.

 Organization

 Key personnel

 There were twelve key positions in the War Department of which four were filled by civilians and eight by military personnel; these positions were: